tbedford/Website-Test/source/articles/fixing-electronics.md

 ## Where to start?

 I personally don't believe the Pi is a good starting point to learn electronics repair.
-The Pi is a very sophisticated piece of electronics that has very complicated software.
-I think there is much value to be had from starting with a simpler device such as an Arduino and building some simple interface circuits (a 7-segment LED interface is a good starting point) and some software and go from there.
+The Pi is a sophisticated piece of electronics that has a complicated software stack.
+I think there is much value to be had from starting with a simpler device such as an Arduino and building some simple interface circuits (a 7-segment LED interface is a good starting point) and some basic control software and go from there.

 If time was no object I would dust off my soldering iron and build a Z80 Single-Board Computer (SBC) from scratch.
 These days it's quite